Duke Pettijohn

 Maynard C. "Duke" Pettijohn (born June 7, 1977) is a former American Arena football defensive lineman.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2001.
 He played college football at Syracuse and was a two-time member of the All-Big East team.

-High school career
+Early life

 Pettijohn attended West Roxbury High School in West Roxbury, Massachusetts, where he lettered three times in basketball, and four times in football.
 As a senior linebacker, he was the Team MVP, an All-City, All-League, and All-State selection, as well as the league MVP, and a Consensus Player of the Year.

 College career

 In 1997, as a freshman, Pettijohn saw playing time in nine games as a reserve linebacker, totaling six tackles.
 As a sophomore, in 1998, Pettijohn made the switch from linebacker to defensive end and registered 39 tackles, 6.5 sacks and six quarterback pressures.
 In 1999, as a junior, he earned All-Big East honors after recording 45 tackles, including a team-high 13 tackles for a loss, 10.5 sacks and nine quarterback pressures.
 In 2000, as a senior, Pettijohn posted 47 tackles, 14 tackles for losses, 12 quarterback pressures, 7.5 sacks, two passes defensed and a fumble recovery to earn second-team All-Big East honors at defensive end.
 At the end of this career Pettijohn finished second on the Orange (then Orangemen)'s all-time sack list with 24.5.
 While at Syracuse he majored in child and family studies.